momagic/rlgl/docs/GAME_MODES.md

 - **Classic Mode**: Pure reaction-based gameplay focusing on timing and reflexes
 - **Arcade Mode**: Enhanced gameplay with power-ups, special abilities, and strategic elements
 - **Whack-a-Light Mode**: Grid-based tap challenge focused on hitting greens under dynamic timing

+All three modes are now fully supported in the V3 smart contract with dedicated leaderboards and scoring systems.

 ## Classic Mode